emberjs/website/source/blog/2018-05-11-the-emberjs-times-issue-46.md

 <div class="blog-row">
   <img class="float-right small transparent padded" alt="Office Hours Tomster Mascot" title="Readers' Questions" src="/images/tomsters/officehours.png" />

-  <p>This week's Readers’ Question revolves around Promises: Why does Ember ship with <code>RSVP.Promise</code> by default and why would it not rely on a regular Promise polyfill instead?
+  <p>This week's Readers’ Question revolves around Promises: Why does Ember ship with <code>RSVP.Promise</code> by default and why would it not rely on a regular Promise polyfill instead?</p>

 <p>In his detailed write-up, Ember Core team member <a href="https://github.com/ef4" target="gh-user">@ef4</a> will answer everything you need to know about the origin of <code>RSVP</code> in Ember, what it has been and still is used for and if Ember will be going all in regarding native Promises in the future.
 You can read <a href="https://discuss.emberjs.com/t/readers-questions-why-does-ember-still-use-rsvp/14736" target="embertimesq">the full answer</a> on the offical Ember forum.</p>